The Filament Rift: $\Lambda$CDM's Structural Challenge Against Observation: Introduction

 Cosmic filaments act as crucial environments for testing $\Lambda$CDM cosmology.
 Their elongated morphology preserves imprints of primordial density fluctuations and influences galaxy evolution through anisotropic matter flows (\cite{cautun2014evolution,zhang2024statistical,wang2024darkai}).
 These regions play a decisive role in shaping galaxy properties, such as the suppression of star formation in galaxies near filament spines compared to those in voids (\cite{singh2020study}), and the enrichment of circumgalactic media that display kinematic imprints of gas accretion (\cite{vulcani2019gasp,aragon2019galaxy}) as part of a broader pattern of filament-driven galaxy evolution.
 Statistical characterizations, including filament lengths, density profiles, and magnetic field configurations, could further constrain cosmological models (\cite{malavasi2020characterising,vernstrom2021discovery,galarraga2022relative,galarraga2024evolution}).

 While the $\Lambda$CDM model has successfully reproduced many statistical features of the large-scale structure of the Universe, detailed studies of specific components of the Cosmic Web have surfaced several observational challenges.
 In void environments, the so-called void phenomenon highlights discrepancies between simulations and data, such as the under-representation of low-mass galaxies and the unexpected isolation of massive systems in regions that should be sparsely populated (\cite{peebles2001void,klypin1999missing,tavasoli2013challenge,tavasoli2021void}).
 In galaxy clusters, significant challenges persist in baryonic modeling.
 The observed properties of intracluster media, such as the entropy distribution, the AGN feedback efficiency, and the gas dynamics remain only partially understood and deviate from theoretical predictions (\cite{kravtsov2012formation,planelles2014role}).
 In addition, large-scale velocity flows, measured through galaxy peculiar motions and bulk flow surveys, exhibit amplitudes and coherent patterns that surpass those predicted by linear theory under the $\Lambda$CDM framework (\cite{watkins2009consistently,kashlinsky2008measurement,habibi2018peculiar}).
+Moreover, a tension has emerged regarding the weighted amplitude of matter fluctuations $S_{8}$ (\cite{hildebrandt2017kids}), with cosmic shear surveys and large-scale structure data exhibiting about $2.5\sigma$ discrepancy relative to the Cosmic Microwave Background anisotropy measurements from Planck (e.g., \cite{aghanim2020planck,he2023s8,sabogal2024quantifying}).
 These challenges, embedded within the structure and dynamics of the cosmic web, motivate efforts to more precisely examine the $\Lambda$ CDM cosmology to the observations.